MachinisteWeb/node-atlas/README.en.md

 }
 ```

-the output will be as following:
+the output will be the following:

 ```html
 <!DOCTYPE html>